damianhakert/damianhakert.github.io/source/_posts/2016-03-31-shared-runners.markdown

 This will reduce the build times and also the reduce that time required to allocate a new free machine.

-The shared runners for GitLab.com from today use the new GitLab Runner 1.1.
+The Shared Runners for GitLab.com from today use the new GitLab Runner 1.1.
 GitLab Runner is configured in autoscaling mode with distributed cache and Docker registry proxy for Docker images.

 ## Using Shared Runners

-You will be able to continue using the shared runners for testing and deploying your private projects.
+You will be able to continue using the Shared Runners for testing and deploying your private projects.

-The shared runners will continue to be used to build your static pages that are served by [GitLab Pages][docs-pages].
+The Shared Runners will continue to be used to build your static pages that are served by [GitLab Pages][docs-pages].

 ## The machines